RIPA Policy and Guidance

 - a relationship is used covertly, and information obtained as mentioned above and is disclosed covertly, if, and only if it is used or as the case may be, disclosed in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the use or disclosure in question.

-33.1 The procedure is the same as for directed surveillance except that the authorisation must specify the activities and identity of the CHIS and that the authorised conduct is carried out for the purposes of, or in connection with, the investigation or operation so specified.
+31.1 The procedure is the same as for Directed Surveillance except that the serious crime threshold of investigating criminal offences with a sentence of at least 6 months in imprisonment does not apply.
+The authorisation must specify the activities and identity of the CHIS and that the authorised conduct is carried out for the purposes of, or in connection with, the investigation or operation so specified.

-33.2 All application forms (see Appendix B) must be fully completed with the required details to enable the authorising officer to make an informed decision.
+31.3 All application forms (see Appendix B) must be fully completed with the required details to enable the Authorising Officer to make an informed decision.
 A controller and handler (one of whom should be a record keeper) should be identified at this stage.
 The source manager should ensure that a risk assessment is carried out and appended to the application.

 Part 3 – Acquisition and Disclosure of Communications Data

-34.1 With effect from 5 January 2004, and in accordance with Chapter II of Part I of Regulation of Investigatory Powers Act (“the Act”), local authorities can authorise the acquisition and disclosure of ‘communications data’ provided that the acquisition of such data is necessary for the purpose of preventing or detecting crime or preventing disorder; and proportionate to what is sought to be achieved by acquiring such data.
-There is a Code of Practice (see Appendix C) (“the Code”)
+32.1 With effect from 5 January 2004, and in accordance with Chapter II of Part I of Regulation of Investigatory Powers Act 2000 (“the Act”), local authorities can authorise the acquisition and disclosure of ‘communications data’ provided that the acquisition of such data is necessary for the purpose of preventing or detecting crime or preventing disorder; and proportionate to what is sought to be achieved by acquiring such data.
+This guidance should be read in conjunction with the relevant Code of Practice. (see Appendix C)

 Nothing in this code permits the interception of the content of any communication.

-34.2 The procedure is similar to that of authorisation for directed surveillance and CHIS but has extra provisions and processes.
+32.2 The procedure is similar to that of authorisation for Directed Surveillance and CHIS but has extra provisions and processes.

 - Traffic data – where a communication was made from, to whom and when